 The inspiration for all of our student life projects derives from the students with whom we work.
 We strive to understand the campus culture and welcome the opportunity to learn and translate insights into a design vision that reflects the campus community’s values and aspirations.
 Openness, curiosity, and creativity characterize our approach to student engagement through the initial programming phase and throughout the length of the project.

-This sound straightforward.
-Start with good intentions and the project will come together nicely.
-But, we have found that we need to constantly challenge our own assumptions about whom we are designing for and how we can best incorporate their input.
+This sounds straightforward.
+But we have found that we need to constantly challenge our assumptions about who we are designing for and how we can best incorporate their input.

-To be ever mindful about inclusive placemaking, Workshop strives to be mindful and deliberate about the way we conduct ourselves within the firm and the way we approach our projects.
+To be ever mindful of inclusive placemaking, Workshop strives to be deliberate about the way we conduct ourselves within the firm and the way we approach our projects.

 For the firm:

-The critical steps are to define the essential purpose and critical objectives of the setting, its location, be it on the periphery or at the center of campus, what activities and experiences must occur in order to achieve those objectives, and the specific program of spaces that support them.
-Through further design dialogue, Workshop works with campus communities to create an architecture that, through its combination of thresholds, internal relationships, gathering spaces, and campus connections, provides places for casual connections, creative encounters, and critical engagement.
+The critical steps are to define the essential purpose and vital objectives of the location, be it on the periphery or at the center of campus, what activities and experiences must occur to achieve those objectives and the specific program of spaces that support them.
+Through further design dialogue, Workshop plans with campus communities to create an architecture that, through its combination of thresholds, internal relationships, gathering spaces, and campus connections, provides places for casual connections, creative encounters, and critical engagement.

 Inclusive placemaking is essential to the creative design process.
-Workshop Architects endeavors to facilitate students and campus communities in creating an open, dialogic spaces to define the scope and nature of future student life projects.
-Through hands-on workshops, online surveys, and other strategies, Workshop Architects helps campus communities develop a shared language of desired place experience that, like critical writing and other aesthetic acts, enable people to envision the new.
+Workshop Architects endeavors to facilitate students and campus communities through open dialogue.
+This helps campus communities develop a shared language of desired place experience that, like critical writing and other aesthetic acts, enables people to envision the new.